Thaler: Holy Roman Empire

 The new large silver coins that became ubiquitous as the 16th century went on were named Thaler in German, while in England and France, they were named crown and écu, respectively, both names taken from what had originally been gold coins.
-The thaler size silver coins minted in Habsburg Spain was the eight real coin, later also known as peso and in English as the "Spanish dollar".
+The thaler-size silver coin minted in Habsburg Spain was the eight-real coin, later also known as peso and, in English, as the Spanish dollar.

 The first large silver coin standardized by the Holy Roman Empire was the Guldengroschen in 1524.
-Under the new Imperial Minting Standard (Reichsmünzfuß) it weighed 1/8th a Cologne Mark of silver or 29.232 g, and had a fineness 0.9375.
-However, its longest-lasting standard coin was the Reichsthaler ("imperial thaler") defined in 1566 as containing 1/9th a Cologne Mark of fine silver, or 25.984 g.
+Under the new Imperial Minting Standard (Reichsmünzfuß) it contained 1/8th a Cologne Mark of silver, or 29.232 g, and had a fineness 0.9375.
+However, its longest-lasting standard coin was the Reichsthaler ("imperial thaler"), defined in 1566 as containing 1/9th a Cologne Mark of fine silver, or 25.984 g.
 It was widely adopted and produced for the next 300 years at rates varying from 9 to 91/4 Reichsthalers to the Mark.

 See the chronology of thaler development for the development of the Reichsthaler and related currency units from 1566 to 1875.
 Confusingly, there also was defined a North German thaler currency (also called Reichsthalers) of less value to the standard Reichsthaler specie coin; this thaler was worth 12 to a Mark after 1690, 131/3 to a Mark after 1754, and 14 to a Mark (the Prussian thaler) by the 1840s.
 Furthermore, in 1754 a Conventionsthaler was developed by the Austrian Empire minted at 10 to a Mark of fine silver.
 While it was adopted by most German states, Scandinavia and a few North German states retained the original Reichsthaler specie of 91/4 to a Mark as their standard coin until 1875.

 thaler of the County of Tyrol, Leopold V - 1621.

 Reichsthaler of Leopold I, minted in Kremnitz in 1692.

 17th-century thaler coin from Brunswick-Wolfenbüttel with the traditional woodwose design on coins from the mints in the Harz mountains.